Advertisement

 Whether you’re new to masturbation or looking for ways to spice up your alone time, here are some strategies for self-pleasure:

 Block out your schedule.
 Carve out some time to be intimate with yourself.
-Make sure you’ll be uninterrupted for a little while and pick a place that’s comfortable: the bed, the couch, the shower.
+Make sure you’ll be uninterrupted for a little while and pick a place that’s comfortable.
 Wherever you feel most relaxed is the ideal place for masturbation.

 Fantasize.
 Achieving orgasm may come easier if you’re envisioning a sexy-to-you scenario.
 And you’re less likely to get distracted if you’re following a story line or scene.
 You might spend some time dreaming up plotlines where there is role-playing involved or a position you’ve always wanted to try.
 You can then conjure up that fantasy when you’re getting busy.

 Experiment with new things.
-These days, there are all sorts of lubricants and toys to help you get in the mood and enhance sensation.
+There are many kinds of lubricants and toys to help you get in the mood and enhance sensation.
 But having so many options can be confusing.
 Before you make a purchase, think about what you want to get out of your toy: Do you typically orgasm with direct clitoral stimulation, penetrative stimulation, or both?
 Do you enjoy coming more when you’re wetter down there?

 a body-positive young White woman with tattoos lies on a couch in her underwear with a smile